ursooperduper/ursooperduper-site-old/_drafts/basic-calculator-app.md

 ---

 My first iOS app is a basic calculator.
-I chose this as a project as a way to learn about XCode, basic iOS development principles, and to finally write some Swift code outside of a Playground.
+I chose this as a project as a way to learn about XCode, iOS development principles and workflows, and to finally write some actual Swift code.

 Project Goals
 -------------
-A calculator app can go from simple to complex so quickly.
-Just turn your iOS calculator from portrait to landscape mode and marvel at the power of a more detailed camera.
+A calculator app can go from simple to complex very quickly.
+Just turn the iOS calculator from portrait to landscape mode and marvel at the enhanced functionality!

-I don't want to spend my time at Hacker School making a super-loaded, uber calculator, so I decided to keep my requirements rather simple:
+I don't want to spend my time at Hacker School making a super-loaded, uber-calculator, so I decided to keep my requirements very simple:

-+   Only basic math would be supported: addition, subtraction, multiplication, and division.
++   Only basic math will be supported: +, -, *, /
-+   Numbers can be positive or negative.
++   Numbers can be positive or negative
-+   Decimal values will be supported.
++   Decimal values will be supported
-+   The app would be built for iPhone only.

 // get a finn and jake mathematical graphic to show here